dentarg/auth0-blog/_posts/2017-11-08-whats-new-in-angular5.markdown

 ## 8. Forms Validation

-In Angular 5, forms now have the ability to decide when the validity and value of a field or form is updated via on `blur` or on `submit`, instead of every input event.
+In Angular 5, forms now have the ability to decide when the validity and value of a field or form are updated via on `blur` or on `submit`, instead of every input event.

 _Example Usage_